Group 4

 Physics (HL/SL)

-Physics is an experimental science, and experiments performed by the students – usually with electronic data logging and sophisticated data processing – play a crucial role throughout the two years.
-Halfway through the course, the students perform an individual investigation of an experimental problem, the report of which will count with 20 % towards the final grade in physics.
+Physics is an experimental science, and experiments performed by the students - usually with electronic data logging and sophisticated data processing - play a crucial role throughout the two years.
+Halfway through the course, each student performs an individual investigation of an experimental problem, the report of which will count with 20% towards the final grade in physics.

-For the successful study of Physics in the IB Diploma Programme, a strong foundation and fluency in mathematics are essential.
-We, therefore, recommend choosing the course Mathematics Analysis and Approaches, and preferably (although not necessarily) at Higher Level.
+For the successful study of Physics in the IB Diploma Programme, fluency in Mathematics is essential.
+Both of the two Mathematics courses (AA and AI) are suitable for Physics, but preferably at Higher Level.

-Physics is a popular subject for the Extended Essay, which gives the student the opportunity to perform more advanced experimental investigations under the supervision of a teacher.
+Physics is a popular subject for the Extended Essay: This gives the student the opportunity to perform more advanced experimental investigations under the supervision of a teacher.

 Exam